 Machine specific parameters

 Upon closing the dialog box, machine specific parameters are saved for re-use the next time a milling program is generated.
-These include: machine table width, depth and origin, axis swapping and inversion, z-axis inversion, feed rate, coolant, and time in seconds or milliseconds.
-The option for separate or combined output files is also saved.
+These include: machine table width, depth and origin, axis swapping and inversion, z-axis inversion, feed rate, spindle speed, coolant, and time in seconds or milliseconds.
+The option to include/exclude registration holes in the milling file is also saved.

 Designing a depanelization fixtureDesigning a depanelization fixture